 Verisk sets a high and uniform standard of fair and ethical behavior for its management, employees, and suppliers.
-These standards are supported by our Code of Business Conduct and Ethics, Anti-Bribery and Corruption Policy, Employee Covenants, Statement on Modern Slavery, and whistleblower hotline.
+These standards are detailed in our Code of Business Conduct and Ethics, Anti-Bribery and Corruption Policy, Supplier Code of Conduct and credentialing process, Employee Covenants, and Statement on Modern Slavery.

 Our Code of Business Conduct and Ethics covers a wide range of business practices and procedures and summarizes the standards that guide our employee actions.
 The code discusses compliance with laws and regulations, insider trading, protection of confidential information, conflicts of interest, use of company assets, fair employment, health and safety, and more.